How Is Pneumonia Treated?

 Recovering from Pneumonia

 It may take time to recover from pneumonia.
 Some people feel better and are able to return to their normal routines within a week.
 For other people, it can take a month or more.
-Most people continue to feel tired for about a month.
 Adequate rest is important to maintain progress toward full recovery and to avoid relapse.
 Don't rush your recovery!
 Talk with your doctor about when you can go back to your normal routine.

 While you are recovering, try to limit your contact with family and friends, to help keep your germs from spreading to other people.
 Cover your mouth and nose when you cough, promptly dispose of tissues in a closed waste container and wash your hands often.